 Plus I hate to think of people thinking that I’m lazy because I don’t get involved with physical activities.
 You know that person who doesn’t chip in when everyone else is?
-That’s me, and I’m acutely aware of it any time we’re out.
-I’m pretty sure I overcompensate by doing more than required in other areas of my life, but that’s a different story.
+That’s me, and I’m acutely aware of it.

 This is really tough for me to accept because up until last year, I’ve always led a fairly active lifestyle.

-My dad is a coach; I grew up on sports.
+My dad is a coach and I grew up on sports.
 Not being able to go out and run or dance or go to Zumba class are things that I try not to think about too much anymore.
 Those days are gone, gone, gone.